Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 11. **Pagination Support:** Sheets to WP Table Live Sync plugin comes with the pagination support option.
 Order your data with a simple manner of sequential pages which are contextually connected.

-12. **Asynchronous Loading:** Enable this feature to load the table in the frontend after loading all content with a preloader.
+12. **Asynchronous Loading:** Enable this feature to load the table in the frontend after loading all content with a pre-loader.
 This will help your website load fast.
 Otherwise, the table will load with the reloading of the browser every time.

 13. **Gutenberg Block:** Sheets to WP Table Live Sync also supports Gutenberg blocks.
 You’ll be able to manage your tables with the Gutenberg block anytime, every time.